greydongilmore/trajectoryGuide-site/docs/3dslicer/01_interface.md

 ### 3D views

-The following shortcuts are available when a 3D view is active.
+&emsp;&emsp;The following shortcuts are available when a 3D view is active.
 To activate a view, click inside the view: if you do not want to change anything in the view, just activate it then do `right-click` without moving the mouse.
 Note that simply hovering over the mouse over a slice view will not activate the view.

 <center>